-- If staff are made aware of a child protection concern, they are expected to: - listen carefully to the child, reflecting back the concern. - o use the child's language. - o be non-judgmental. - o avoid leading questions; only prompting the child where necessary with open questions to clarify information where necessary.
-For example, who, what, where, when or Tell, Explain, Describe (TED).

-do not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services.

-to be clear about boundaries and how the report will be progressed.
+- If staff are made aware of a child protection concern, as appropriate to the child's age/ability, they are expected to: - o listen carefully to the child, reflecting back the concern. - o be non-judgmental. - Avoid using any leading questions; only prompting the child where necessary, with open questions to clarify information.
+For example, who, what, where, when or Tell, Explain, Describe (TED). - o not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services. - o be clear about boundaries and how the report will be progressed. - o record the concern using the facts, for example, words the child uses or recording the location of any marks using a body map, in line with our record keeping requirements. - o inform the DSL (or deputy), as soon as practically possible. - If staff have any concerns about a child's welfare, they are expected to act on them immediately.
+If staff are unsure if something is a safeguarding issue, they will speak to the DSL (or deputy).